webpack/loader-utils/README.md

 }
 ```

-It is recommended that you use your camelCased npm name as your default config property name.
+It is recommended that you use the camelCased loader name as your default config property name.

 ### `parseQuery`